UWCNuclear/GammaCoincidence/README.md

 11. Connect the two CFD/SCA outputs to the universal coincidence module inputs.
 12. Connect the universal coincidence module output to the MCA input and acquire a spectrum on the MCA for a few minutes.

-## Questions (continued)
+## Questions (Part 2)
-Question 6.
-What do the acronyms HV, NIM, CFD, and SCA mean?
+**Question 6.** What do the acronyms HV, NIM, CFD, and SCA mean?

-Question 7.
-What does the MCA spectrum look like for the CFD/SCA output?
+**Question 7.** What does the MCA spectrum look like for the CFD/SCA output?
 Save figures.

-Question 8.
-Are the coincidence module output signals different?
+**Question 8.** Are the coincidence module output signals different?
 Why or why not?

-Question 9.
-What conditions need to be met for the coincidence module to emit a pulse?
+**Question 9.** What conditions need to be met for the coincidence module to emit a pulse?

 13. On the HV module, slowly decrease the voltage to 0 V and switch off the module and the NIM crate.
 14. Gently disconnect the signal coaxial cables from the two detectors.